 Tucson Breast Augmentation Surgery, Implants Information Benefits and Risks

-A breast augmentation, or breast implants, is a surgical procedure in which silicone or saline implants are placed to enhance the size and shape of the breast.
+A surgical procedure in which silicone or saline implants are placed to enhance the size and shape of the breast.

 When is a breast augmentation used?

-What is involved at a consultation for a breast augmentation?
+What is involved in the initial consultation for breast augmentation?

 When you come in for your initial consultation, you will meet with both Dr. Maloney and Lindsay, the clinical coordinator.
-Dr. Maloney will examine you to determine if you are a good candidate for the procedure.
-He will also discuss details of the operation, show you before and after photos and take some measurements of your breasts.
-These measurements are important in determining the size and shapes of the implants we will use.
+Maloney Plastic Surgery is one of the only practices in Tucson, Arizona to offer Vectra 3D (three dimensional) technology to our patients.
+One of the first things we will do at your consultation is use VECTRA imaging technology to take a 3D image of your body from the bellybutton to the neck.
+This exciting technology will perform exact breast measurements for us to determine which implants will work best for you and your breast.
+It will also tell us if one breast is smaller or larger, higher or lower and by how much.
+The other fabulous part about the Vectra technology is we can “implant” the exact manufacturer, size and shape implant you are thinking about and show you how that exact implant will look on your body!
+We can even put you in a cute bathing suit and lay you on your back so you can see “your new implants” from different angles.
+We are excited and proud to offer this amazing technology to our patients.
+After Vectra imaging, Dr. Maloney will talk with you to determine if you are a good candidate for the procedure.
+He will also discuss details of the operation, show you before and after photos of his work.
 Dr. Maloney will show you both the saline and silicone implants.
 The saline implants are a silicone shell filled with saline.
-The silicone implants are a silicone shell filled with silicone gel.
-The silicone implants offer a very natural look and feel to augmented breasts and are more popular of the two.
+The silicone implants are a silicone shell filled with a silicone gel.
+The silicone implants give a very natural look and feel to the augmented breasts and are the more popular of the two.
 The new generation of silicone implants are much different than the old ones that were taken off the market years ago due to complications with the implants.
-The new generation of silicone implants are made out of a silicone gel, not silicone oil as they were in the past.
+The new generation of silicone implants are made out of a silicone gel, not a silicone oil as they were in the past.
 They have a low rupture rate and are very safe.
-The saline implants are great for patients looking for a lot of cleavage and roundness or for patients with different sized breasts.
-For different sized breasts, we can use the same implant size (width), and overfill one to match the volume of the other.
+The saline implants are good in a patient who is looking for a lot of cleavage and roundness or a patient who has different size breasts.
+This is because in someone with different sized breasts, we can use the same implant size (width), and overfill one to match the volume of the other.

 At your pre-operative consultation with Dr. Maloney you will be given a map to the surgery center and your prescriptions.
 Get these prescriptions filled before surgery so they are at home when you need them.
 You should purchase an inexpensive sports bra to wear for the first two weeks after surgery.
 Pick up some bags of frozen peas or corn to use as icepacks after your procedure.
 You need to stay hydrated, so have plenty of water or sports drinks around the house.
 You should mix sports drinks and water 50/50.
 You should also start taking a stool softener as narcotic pain medication and anesthesia can make you constipated.